Senior Paralegal, Children's Program

 • Favorable results on background check including driving record Child Protection Registry and state and federal criminal records

-Submit your resume a cover letter that explains your interest in this role and a writing sample with your Paylocity application.
+How to Apply: Submit your resume cover letter and writing sample that explains your interest in this role with your Paylocity submission.
+Please refrain from sending application materials separately via email.

 Salary Description